The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Options for the 511-CAM Gamma -Ray Optics

-The CLAIRE mission used a 45\,cm diameter, 2.77\,m focal length Laue lens made of 556 Ge-Si crystals to achieve a 170\,keV angular resolution of 18 arcmin \cite{2005ExA....20..171H}.
+The CLAIRE mission used a 45\,cm diameter, 2.77\,m focal length Laue lens made of 556 Ge-Si crystals to achieve an angular resolution of 18 arcmin at 170\,keV \cite{2005ExA....20..171H}.
 Small amounts of Si were added to the Ge during the crystal growth process to make mosaic crystals with a bandpass of 3\,keV centered on 170 keV.
 The experiment was flown on a stratospheric balloon flight in 2001 and successfully detected $\gamma$-rays from the Crab Pulsar and Nebula \cite{vonBallmoos_2005}.
-The team is evaluating the merits of lenses made of Ge, Cu, SiGe, and commercially-produced mosaic gold crystals reaching to higher energies.
+The team is evaluating the merits of lenses made of Ge, Cu, SiGe, and commercially-produced mosaic gold crystals in order to reach higher energies.
 The test samples achieve the theoretical maximum efficiency of 31\% at 600 keV \cite{barr,2017SPIE10566E..03B}.
 The focal length of a Laue lens scales with the $\gamma$-ray energy.
 CLAIRE's 2.77\,m focal length at 170\,keV thus corresponds to a 511 keV focal length of 8.3\,m.
-This focal length is approximately the same as that of the balloon-borne {\it X-Calibur} experiment (focal length: 8\,m, flight in 2018/2019) \cite{kislat_etal_2017}, and only 67\% of that of the upcoming {\it XL-Calibur} experiment (focal length: 12\,m, flight in 2022) \cite{2021APh...12602529A}.
-Operating Laue lenses on balloon-borne payloads is thus evidently possible.
+This focal length is approximately the same as that of the balloon-borne {\it X-Calibur} experiment (focal length: 8\,m, flight in 2018/2019) \cite{kislat_etal_2017}, and only 67\% of that of the upcoming {\it XL-Calibur} experiment (focal length: 12\,m, flights in 2022/2024) \cite{2021APh...12602529A}.
+Operating Laue lenses on balloon-borne payloads is thus demonstrably possible.

 Smither reviews the Laue lens developments over the last few decades and presents experimental and theoretical results for lenses with focal lengths from a few meters to a few hundred meters \cite{2014RScI...85h1101S}.
 A recent breakthrough in lens fabrication was achieved by making a lens from larger bent crystals rather than from hundreds of small crystals that need to be individually mounted and aligned.
 High detection efficiencies over a broad energy band can be achieved by separating the lens and detector by as much as 200\,m.
 The Toulouse collaboration envisions a 2.2\,m diameter lens with a 200\,m focal length.
 The concept uses bent and unbent crystals and is projected to achieve a detection area of $\sim$600\,cm$^2$ in the two bands from 460 keV to 522 keV and from 825 keV to 910 keV \cite{2006NIMPA.567..333B,2014RScI...85h1101S}.